fereshtehaghaei/Python-Challenge/README.md

 ![](Images/Vote_counting.png)

-* Create a Python script to analyze and modernize the vote-counting process for a small, rural town using a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
-The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
+* Created a Python script to analyze and modernize the vote-counting process for a small, rural town using a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).

+* The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

 * The Python script will analyze the votes and calculate each of the following: